• Loading stock data...

 There will be plenty of theories about why 10–2 Notre Dame is taking its ball and going home rather than playing a bowl game.
 But the story could be more straightforward, college football and media industry sources tell Front Office Sports.
 The Fighting Irish are giving the old middle-fingered salute to the College Football Playoff selection committee, the ACC, and ESPN.

-When the CFP snubbed Notre Dame in favor of Miami and Alabama, they probably thought the Irish would be peeved–but still willing to attach their gold-plated brand to some second-rate bowl game.
-They didn’t expect athletic director Pete Bevacqua to boycott bowl season.
-But maybe they should have.
+When the CFP snubbed Notre Dame in favor of Miami and Alabama, it probably thought the Irish would be peeved—but still willing to attach their gold-plated brand to some second-rate bowl game.
+It didn’t expect athletic director Pete Bevacqua to boycott bowl season.
+But maybe it should have.

 But if you follow the money, Notre Dame and Bevacqua’s decision makes sense.
 The Irish have their own TV deal worth an estimated $50 million a year with NBC Sports.
 And Bevacqua is a former chairman of NBC Sports, with no love lost for ESPN.

-Meanwhile, ESPN began a 10-year, $3 billion with the SEC Conference last year.
+Meanwhile, ESPN began a 10-year, $3 billion deal with the SEC Conference last year.
 Did we mention a record five SEC teams were selected for this year’s CFP?
-(Including Alabama despite being boat-raced by Georgia in the SEC Championship game.)
-Or that ESPN’s sister Disney network ABC will show the Pop-Tarts Bowl in Orlando on Dec.
+(Including Alabama despite being boat-raced by Georgia in the SEC championship game.)
+Or that ESPN’s sister Disney network, ABC, will show the Pop-Tarts Bowl in Orlando on Dec.
 27?
 That’s probably the bowl game Notre Dame would have played if they agreed to participate.
 In January, ESPN extended its $3.7 billion deal with the ACC through 2036.

 In short, there’s no reason for Notre Dame to drive viewers and advertisers to an ESPN bowl game.
 Especially, since there’s growing belief inside and outside of South Bend, that some ESPN personalities campaigned for the network’s SEC and ACC partner schools at the expense of Notre Dame.